wikicite/kukulu/kukulu.md

 ## Motivation

-Existing methods to express Wikibase data such as JSON, RDF, and QuickStatements (see [existing data bindings]) are complex to read and write.
-This also applies to existing query languages and methods to express rules and constraints (see [existing query and rule languages]).
+Existing methods to express Wikibase data such as JSON and RDF can be complex to read and write (see [data bindings]).
+This also applies to query languages and methods to express rules and constraints (see [query and rule languages]).

 The goal of Kukulu is to provide a simple data language designed for the Wikibase [database model].
-Its does *not* cover every possible aspect of existing languages but most typical use cases.
+It is inspired by QuickStatements format among other influences.
+The data language is not intended to replace all existing alternatives but to cover most typical use cases.

 ## Overview

 Features of the Kukulu data language can be divided into three levels that build upon each other:

-* A *[serialization language]*
+* A [serialization language]

-* A *[query language]*
+* A [query language]

-* A *[rule language]*
+* A [rule language]

 An feature possible on each level is the optionl support of [annotations].